yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-functions.md

 ![Deploy a 3-node YugabyteDB Managed cluster to Azure.](/images/tutorials/azure/azure-functions/yb-cluster.png "Deploy a 3-node YugabyteDB Managed cluster to Azure.")

-Add the [outbound addresses for your function app](https://learn.microsoft.com/en-us/azure/azure-functions/ip-addresses?tabs=azurecli), which can be found in the networking tab of the Azure portal.
+Add the [outbound addresses for your function app](https://learn.microsoft.com/en-us/azure/azure-functions/ip-addresses?tabs=azurecli) to your cluster's [IP allow list](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-secure-clusters/add-connections/).
+These addresses can can be found in the networking tab of the Azure portal.
 This will ensure that a connection can be made between Azure Functions and YugabyteDB.

 ![Locate outbound IP addresses in the Azure web portal.](/images/tutorials/azure/azure-functions/azure-networking.png "Locate outbound IP addresses in the Azure web portal.")